-A new assessment of Dover sole in 2021 estimated a depletion of 79 percent at the start of 2021 {Wetzel, 2021 #1282; Figure 2-35}.
+A new assessment of Dover sole in 2021 estimated a depletion of 79 percent at the start of 2021 (Wetzel 2021; Figure 2-41).
 Results from this assessment were consistent with those from the 2011 assessment.
 Model estimates show that the scale of the spawning biomass is uncertain and that the stock size is well above the target reference point and has been above the target reference point throughout the duration of the fishery.
 The scale of the estimates of stock size are lower than from the 2011 assessment, driven by improved parameterization of survey selectivity (double normal and sex-specific).
 There are several sources of uncertainty in the model, including the level of recruitment variability, sensitivity to the treatment of natural mortality (M), and sensitivity to alternative selectivity parameterizations.

-The default harvest control rule for Dover Sole is ABC based on a category 1 sigma and a P^ of 0.45 and an ACL of 50,000 mt.
+The default harvest control rule for Dover Sole is ABC based on a category 1 sigma and a P of 0.45 and an ACL of 50,000 mt.
 An annual catch of 50,000 mt can be sustained through 2024.
-The harvest control rule will necessarily default to ACL = ABC ($P^ = 0.45$) beginning in 2025 since the ABC is predicted to be less than 50,000 mt (Table 2-9).
+The harvest control rule defaulted to ACL = ABC (P = 0.45) beginning in 2025 since the ABC is predicted to be less than 50,000 mt.

-Figure 2-35.
+Figure 2-44.
 Relative depletion of Dover sole from 1960 to 2021 based on the 2021 stock assessment.